 That’s been our experience, yes.
 There’s clear interest in answers that go beyond getting to grips with the pandemic in the short term.
 Compared with just few years ago, there’s far greater demand for us to present new or modified options for action within the context of the highly dynamic social change and high levels of innovation that exist today.
 We always try to take a participatory approach, often working with people on the ground, to generate ideas for the future and then situate these options within a larger context.
-That means we don’t just consider a single industry, like the automotive industry, or a single institution, like a school, but are always also interested in the larger context, like the megatrends that impact on industries or institutions.

 You analyze processes of social change.
 How does that work?